SneakyOxygen/GUi-JDBC-Workshop/README.md

 A GUI assignment for OOP

 Instruction:
-1. Open the folder
+1. Open the example-java-gui-crud-master folder
-2. Open the same name folder
+2. Open the example-java-gui-crud-master folder within the folder you just clicked
 3. Run Main